abdullahmohammad97/abdullahmohammad97/README.md

 ## 🔁 The Real Turning Point

-The biggest shift for me was realising that **data isn’t just about numbers** — it’s about stories, strategies, and making better decisions.
+The biggest shift for me was realising that **data isn’t just about numbers**, it’s about stories, strategies and making better decisions.
 Whether I was tracking product trends or analysing patterns in mental health data, I found myself searching for the **meaning behind the data**.

 And that’s still the mindset I carry today:
 Curious.
-Problem-focused.
-Outcome-driven.
+Problem focused.
+Outcome driven.

 ---